Publications

 Quantificationalism is the view that some true propositions are false at or relative to some domains of quantification, in much the same sense in which propositions can be true or false at times or possible worlds.
 This paper elucidates the content of Quantificationalism and argues for its philosophical fruitfulness, by outlining applications in metaphysics and the philosophy of logic.

-The Logic of Quantificationalism, Part 1: Foundations
+The Logic of Quantificationalism, Part 1: Foundations.

 I formulate a higher-order logic in which Quantificationalism can be precisely formulated and shown to be consistent.
 This logic can be given a sound and complete semantics over quantificational substitution structures (QSS).
-Essentially, a QSS is a substitution structure in the sense of Bacon (2019), where each metaphysical substitution is determined by a domain of quantification.
+Essentially, a QSS is a substitution structure in the sense of @Bacon2019SS, where each metaphysical substitution is determined by a domain of quantification.
 Intuitively, the effect of applying a substitution of this sort to an entity is that of forcing all quantification “involved” in that entity to range over the domain that determines the relevant substitution.

 Classical higher-order logicians sometimes argue for the intelligibility of higher-order quantification by using an inferentialist strategy: we understand classical higher-order quantifiers because their inferential role uniquely pins down their meaning up to logical equivalence.
 The received view is that an inferentialist strategy is not available to those who take the correct logic of higher-order quantifiers to be free rather than classical.
 In standard higher-order free logics, multiple non-equivalent terms satisfy the axioms of free higher-order quantification.